xiangxinyue/xiangxinyue.github.io/about.md

 - Used docker and its containers to deploy the model quickly.

-**Research Assistant - Data Engineer Parttime, Business School UAlberta, Oct 2019 - Dec 2019.**
+**Research Assistant - Data Engineer Part Time, Business School UAlberta, Oct 2019 - Dec 2019.**

 - Analyzing the branding and marketing strategies of big companies by analyzing their twitter feeds.